achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

 # House rules
 ## Success with a cost
 If you roll a 1 on your skill die but your wild die is successful, that is still considered a success, but there is a negative percussion or compromise (e.g., your weapon becomes entangled in an enemy's armor).
 The player can narrative what the cost looks like.
-This is derived from Dungeon World mechanic.\
+This is derived from Dungeon World mechanic.
+I also attribute the idea of applying this concept to Eric Lamoureux.

 ## Athletics skill (Strength)
 Instead of having separate skills for Swimming and Climbing, we'll use Athletics and link it to the Strength attribute.